Relative enumerative invariants of real nodal del Pezzo surfaces: Main results

 \subsection{Counting rules}

-A pair $(\Sig, E)$, where $\Sig$ is a smooth rational algebraic surface of degree $K_\Sig^2>0$ and $E\subset\Sig$ is a $(-2)$-curve, is called a {\it nodal del Pezzo pair} (briefly, {\it nDP-pair}).
-Recall that by a $(-2)$-curve one means a reduced irreducible smooth rational curve with self-intersection $-2$, which is equivalent, by adjunction formula, to an assumption to be an irreducible curve $E$ with $E^2=-2$ and $EK_\Sig\ge 0$.
+A pair $(\Sig, E)$, where $\Sig$ is a smooth rational algebraic surface of degree $K_\Sig^2>0$ and $E\subset\Sig$ is a $(-2)$-curve, is called a {\it nodal del Pezzo pair}\footnote{Nodality refers here exclusively to $E\subset \Sig$ and does not forbid any other, even not nodal, singularity of $\Sig$.} (briefly, {\it nDP-pair}).
+Recall that by a $(-2)$-curve one means a reduced irreducible smooth rational curve with self-intersection $-2$, which is equivalent, by adjunction formula, to an assumption to be an irreducible curve $E$ with $E^2=-2$ and $EK_\Sig = 0$.

 For an nDP-pair $(\Sig,E)$, we denote by $\Pic_+(\Sig,E)$ the semigroup in $\Pic(\Sig)$ generated by irreducible curves $C\ne E$.
 A {\it real nDP-pair} is a complex nDP-pair $(\Sig,E)$ equipped with an antiholomorphic involution $\conj:(\Sig,E)\to(\Sig,E)$.
 For a real nDP-pair $(\Sig, E)$, we put $\R\Sig=\Fix(\conj)$ and $\R E=E\cap\R\Sig$.